code16/sharp/docs/guide/building-entity-list.md

 - the list must be sorted by "name", meaning that the `EntityListQueryParams` instance will be filled with this default value;
 - and finally, the list is paginated, meaning that `getListData(EntityListQueryParams $params)` must return an instance of `LengthAwarePaginator` (see above) and that Sharp will display pagination links if needed.

-This config can also contain things related to Filters, Commands or State, and all of this is discussed in following chapters.
+This config can also contain things related to Filters and State, and all of this is discussed in following chapters.

 ## Configure the entity